 * The above is my last post for several months.

-Posted by Alan Hart on April 24, 2016, With 2813 Reads Filed under World.
+Posted by Alan Hart on April 24, 2016, With 2819 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.